3dct/open_iA-superbuild/README.md

 ### 5. Done!

-When the build finishes successfully, open\_iA executables will be built in the `open_iA/bin/bin` subfolder of the folder configured in CMake as "Where to build the binaries".
+When the build finishes successfully, open\_iA executables will be built in a subfolder to `open_iA/bin` configured in CMake as "Where to build the binaries".

+How to run the open_iA you just built:

+  - Under Linux, the executables are located under `open_iA/bin/bin`, and you can just execute the `open_iA` / `open_iA_cmd` executables directly (from the shell or via double-click in a file manager)
+  - Under Windows, the executables are located `open_iA/bin/x64/CONFIGURATION` (with CONFIGURATION one of Release, Debug, RelWithDebInfo or MinSizeRel).
+Only the executables in the CONFIGURATION that was selected in Visual Studio when you built will be available.
+If you try to start the executable directly, you will get an error that dll's (Qt, VTK, ...) cannot be found.
+You have two options:
+      - Use the .bat files (open_iA_gui_CONFIGURATION.bat) in `open_iA/bin/x64` - these will set the PATH environment accordingly so that the needed dll files are found
+      - Run directly from the Visual Studio solution: in the superbuild, right-click on the "open_iA" project and select "Set as Startup Project"; then select "Start without Debugging" from the "Debug" menu (or press Ctrl+F5); or open the open_iA.sln in the `open_iA/bin/bin` subfolder, and proceed as with the superbuild solution (that is, mark "open_iA" as startup project, and run it via Ctrl+F5).

+### Continuing from here

-**Note:** The superbuild is intended for setting up a build environment with all dependencies.
+The superbuild is intended for setting up a build environment with all libraries that open_iA depends on.
-For development in open\_iA or its modules, you therefore subsequently don't need to (and in fact **should not**) run the full superbuild anymore.
+For development in open\_iA or its modules, you subsequently don't need to (and in fact **should not**) run the full superbuild anymore.
-Once the superbuild has finished successfully, to start developing in open\_iA, navigate to the `open_iA` subfolder.
+Once the superbuild has finished successfully, focus your attention on the `open_iA` subfolder.
 In its `src` subfolder, you will find a git repository set up for you with all of open\_iA's sources.
-Use the `bin` subfolder as basis for building and for CMake Configure/Generate runs.
+Use the `bin` subfolder as basis for building and for CMake Configure/Generate runs (that is, in the CMake GUI, enter Under Windows, you can open the .sln file generated in that folder to see open_iA and all its libraries and modules as separate sub-projects.

-**You only need to go back to executing a build on the whole superbuild folder if you need to change something in one of the libraries that open\_iA depends on.**
+**You only ever need to go back to executing a build on the whole superbuild folder if you need to change something in one of the libraries that open\_iA depends on.**

+You can continue with [our guide on how to develop a module](https://github.com/3dct/open_iA/wiki/Developing-a-simple-module).

 ## Configuration Options